saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_2_inpact_framework_v3_5.md

 **Measuring Success:** Score 1 = no audit trails, opaque decisions, override rate above 60%.
 Score 6 = complete traceability, evidence-linked reasoning, override rate under 20%.
 Echo moved from 1/6 to 5/6.

 ---
+**📍 CHECKPOINT: All Six INPACT™ Needs Completed**

+✅ **Adaptive (A)** maintains reliability through continuous learning—drift detection in 48 hours, not 3 months
+✅ **Contextual (C)** delivers completeness through cross-system integration—5 systems, 92% query completeness
+✅ **Transparent (T)** builds confidence through explainable reasoning—override rates dropped from 70% to 15%
+✅ Echo moved from 28/100 to 85/100 by systematically fulfilling all six needs
+⭐ **Next:** How to assess your own infrastructure readiness and prioritize improvements

+**Reading Time Remaining:** ~12 minutes

+**Your Framework Quick Check:** Which of the six INPACT™ needs resonates most with your organization's current agent challenges?
+---

 ## Part 4: Assessment & Scoring (340 words)